Cannabis Regulators Respond to Coronavirus Concerns

 New York

-The New York State Department of Health Medical Marijuana Program told Cannabis Wire: “In the event non-essential businesses are forced to shut down due to COVID-19, Registered Organizations in the Medical Marijuana Program will be considered essential and allowed to remain open because they are considered medical providers.”
+The New York State Department of Health Medical Marijuana Program told Cannabis Wire on March 17: “In the event non-essential businesses are forced to shut down due to COVID-19, Registered Organizations in the Medical Marijuana Program will be considered essential and allowed to remain open because they are considered medical providers.”

 The program “is working with Registered Organizations as they promote home delivery and scheduled dispensary visits to incorporate social distancing into their business practices, as recommended by the Centers for Disease Control.”

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 25.
-We’ll continue to update as regulators announce new policies.